Administration of medication procedures

 Principals are responsible for ensuring the appropriate staff complete and maintain the relevant professional learning to support health needs of their students:

-- Administration of medication in schools (staff only) on MyPL
+- Administration of Medication in Schools

-- Health Support in Schools Training Certification (staff only) or Recertification (staff only) on MyPL, if necessary
+- Health Support in Schools Training Certification

-- any other mandatory training requirements in MyPL (staff only)
+- any other mandatory training requirements in MyPL

 4. Administer medication